Wikidepia/crawlingathome-worker/README.md

 - [x] Save image embedding
 - [x] Convert images to tfrecords
 - [ ] Upload to google drive
+- [ ] Prevent corrupt image to be processed
 - [ ] Shard of chunk (it needs to read all WAT file which will be bad for low ram server)
 - [ ] Crawling@Home integration